pandey-ankit/WebLogic_Kubernetes_Toolkit_UI/WebLogic-Kubernetes-Toolkit-UI/deploy-operator/deploy-operator.md

 In this lab, you will:

-* Configure kubectl (Kubernetes Cluster CLI) to connect to Oracle Container Engine for Kubernetes (OKE) on Oracle Cloud Infrastructure (OCI).
+* Configure kubectl (Kubernetes Cluster CLI) to connect to Kubernetes Cluster.
-* Verify Connectivity of WebLogic Kubernetes Toolkit UI to Oracle Container Engine for Kubernetes (OKE) on Oracle Cloud Infrastructure (OCI).
+* Verify Connectivity of WebLogic Kubernetes Toolkit UI to Kubernetes Cluster.
-* Install the WebLogic Kubernetes Operator to Oracle Container Engine for Kubernetes (OKE) on Oracle Cloud Infrastructure (OCI).
+* Install the WebLogic Kubernetes Operator to Kubernetes Cluster.

 ### Prerequisites